nathanbent/prod-natebentcom/content/posts/ddns-ddclient-and-cloudflare/index.md

 `Failure to communicate with Cloudflare's API`

-I had some difficulties in working with the Cloudflare DDNS API as it exists in the default configuation that downloads with
+I had some difficulties in working with the Cloudflare DDNS API as it exists in the default configuration that downloads with the docker compose pull.
+This seems to be an older version of the config, which references the API in a way that no longer works.

+> Edit 2024-08-18 - This seems to have been fixed.

 ## References and Resources